RobTillaart/TM1637_RT/README.md

 beyond the specifications of the datasheet.
 Interference from other electronic components is often nearby, and if you need longer cables consider shielded ones.

+If you have additional performance tweaks, please let me know.

 Note: Ω = ALT-234